Domestic policy of the Justin Trudeau government: Climate change

 During the 2015 campaign, Trudeau campaigned on increasing regulations for industries and increased action to respond to climate change.

 Trudeau's first Minister of Foreign Affairs was Stéphane Dion.
 Dion is known as being very supportive of climate change policies.
 Catherine McKenna has been appointed Minister to the newly named Environment and Climate Change.
 McKenna is known for her legal work surrounding social justice.
 Trudeau and McKenna garnered the attention of the global media when they attended the COP21 summit in Paris.
 Canada has committed to: arrest global temperature increase at 1.5 °C, phase out fossil fuels, financially support of clean energy, and assist developing countries to meet their targets.

 Pan-Canadian Framework on Clean Growth and Climate Change, Trudeau's national climate strategy, was released in August 2017.
 Provincial premiers (except Saskatchewan and Manitoba) adopted the proposal on December 9, 2016.

 Trudeau initially worked with the previous government's commitment to reducing greenhouse gas emissions by 30% before 2030.
 In 2019, Trudeau set the most ambitious secondary target of achieving net-zero emissions by 2050.
 In 2021, Trudeau increased its 2030 target, pledging to reduce Canada's emissions by 40% to 45% within nine years.
 However, none of these changes were accompanied by policies that would allow Canada to reach the new targets, let alone the old target.

 While the Liberal government has fulfilled many of its program commitments relating to climate change, environment commissioner Julie Gelfand described the country's lack of progress in reducing emissions as “disturbing" and noted that it was on track to miss its climate change targets.

 A promised Just Transition Act has been repeatedly pushed back.
-This proposal was meant to assist the transformation of the canadian economy and its workforce as the country moves to become carbon-neutral.
+This proposal was meant to assist the transformation of the Canadian economy and its workforce as the country moves to become carbon-neutral.

+In July 2023, the Trudeau government outlined its plan to have net-zero electricity grids across Canada.
+The federal government conditionnent federal clean energy tax credits to provinces based on whether the provinces planned to create a net-zero electricity grid, something neither Alberta or Saskatchewan planned to do.